 It’s no secret that the Internet has forever changed how people do what they do.
 In fact, when it comes to business, it’s the first meeting between a possible buyer and your business.

 Therefore, your internet presence and presentation are of higher value than ever before.
-Online la generation begins with identifying your buyer persona.
+Online lead generation begins with identifying your buyer persona.
 Your buyer persona, or your ideal customer, is critical to developing the right marketing strategy that will help you in retaining and qualifying leads and developing new ones.

 But, is a buyer persona necessary?